DSXiangLi/DecryptPrompt/README.md

 - https://github.com/thunlp/PromptPapers
 - https://github.com/Timothyxxx/Chain-of-ThoughtsPapers

-### Survey
+### 综述
 - A Survey of Large Language Models
 - Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing :star:
 - Paradigm Shift in Natural Language Processing
 - Pre-Trained Models: Past, Present and Future
-- What Language Model Architecture and Pretraining objects work best for zero shot generalization
+- What Language Model Architecture and Pretraining objects work best for zero shot generalization  :star:
 - Towards Reasoning in Large Language Models: A Survey
-- Reasoning with Language Model Prompting: A Survey
+- Reasoning with Language Model Prompting: A Survey :star:

-### LLM Ability Analysis & Probing
+### 大模型能力探究
 - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY
 - Evidence of Meaning in Language Models Trained on Programs
 - Sparks of Artificial General Intelligence: Early experiments with GPT-4
 - How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning
 - Why can GPT learn in-context?
-Language Model Secretly Perform Gradient Descent as Meta-Optimizers
+Language Model Secretly Perform Gradient Descent as Meta-Optimizers :star:
-- Emerging Ability of Large Language Models
+- Emerging Ability of Large Language Models :star:
-- Rethinking the Role of Demonstrations What Makes incontext learning work?
+- Rethinking the Role of Demonstrations What Makes incontext learning work? :star:
 - Can Explanations Be Useful for Calibrating Black Box Models
 - IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?
+- Can Large Language Models Infer Causation from Correlation?
+- Holistic Evaluation of Language Model

 ### Tunning Free Prompt
 - GPT2: Language Models are Unsupervised Multitask Learners